mum0n/bstm/docs/bstm_overview.md

 # Further analysis could involve reconstructing the full population trajectories
 # for each class using the `model_results_comprehensive` function.
 # res_glm = model_results_comprehensive(m_glm, chain_glm);
+#

 # 6. Spatially varying K logistic

-#
 # The model structure is defined using the @bstm macro as follows:
 # - likelihood(y, family=poisson): The outcome 'y' (population counts) is modeled
 #   with a Poisson distribution.
 # - intercept(): A global intercept term representing the baseline log-population level.
 # - dynamics(...): The core mechanistic component.
-#   - model=logistic_basic, spatially_varying_K=true: Specifies the logistic growth model where K is a spatial field.
+#   - model=logistic, spatially_varying_K=true: Specifies the logistic growth model where K is a spatial field.
 #   - r=LogNormal(0, 0.5): A prior on the intrinsic growth rate 'r'.
 #   - log_K_mean=Normal(log(150.0), 0.5): A prior on the mean of the logarithm of the
 #     spatially varying carrying capacity.
 This sets our prior belief for the average K